Do debit cards build credit?

 Can you build credit with a debit card?

-When to use a debit or a credit card
+When to use a debit versus a credit card

 When making a large purchase that may come close to exceeding the amount of money in your checking account, you may be better off using a credit card.
 If you were to make a purchase, ATM withdrawal or have an automatic payment go through that exceeds the amount of money you currently have in your checking account, you may overdraw your account.
 However, overdrafts and insufficient funds for your checking account aren't reported to the three credit bureaus.